jbarozet/catalystwan-sdk-examples/README.md

 - `03-api` folder: examples based on catalystwan layer3, user APIs
 - `04-config-group` fodler: example of config-group and profiles definition
 - `alarms` folder: examples of API usage for alarms.
+- `devices` folder: examples of API usage for devices.